Philo McGiffin

-Philo Norton McGiffin (December 12/13, 1860 – February 11, 1897) was an American naval officer later serving in Chinese service as a naval advisor during the First Sino-Japanese War.
-Although primarily skilled as an instructor and administrator, he proved a talented tactician during the 1894 Battle of the Yellow Sea as well as the first American to command a modern battleship in wartime.
+Philo Norton McGiffin (December 12/13, 1860 – February 11, 1897) was an American mercenary serving in Chinese service as a naval advisor during the First Sino-Japanese War.
+Although primarily skilled as an instructor and administrator, he proved a talented tactician during the September 17, 1894 Battle of the Yalu River.
+He was the first American to command a modern battleship in wartime.

+During the Battle of the Yalu River, McGiffin suffered severe head injuries from enemy shellfire.
+In the years following the battle, he was approaching total blindness, and experiencing mental instability from the effects of his wounds.
+He was hospitalized, but he committed suicide by shooting himself with a revolver which he had kept amongst his personal effect.

 Early life

 Born to Civil War officer Colonel Norton McGiffin and Sarah Quail in Washington, Pennsylvania, McGiffin attended local Washington and Jefferson College before transferring to the U.S. Naval Academy in 1877.

 When he was about 12, his older brother Thomas, got into some trouble when he shot the high school principal.
 While Philo was at Annapolis, he gained a reputation as a practical joker.
 In 1884, McGiffin qualified as a passed midshipman but was among several classmates who were discharged with one year's pay when there were no available positions in the body of commissioned officers (in those days, several years of sea duty were required before receiving a commission.
 In an era of limited U.S. naval spending, only a few commissions were available to each graduating class.
 Unfortunately for McGiffin, when he took the exam in 1884 he did not score highly enough and so did not obtain one of the few commissions available that year).